pomerium/documentation/content/docs/guides/jit.md

 ## What is Just-In-Time Access?

 Just-In-Time (JIT) access is an approach to security where access to applications is time-limited and provided only on an as-needed basis.
-A user requests access to an application and an adminstrator grants the request for a limited period of time after which the user would have to request access again.
+A user requests access to an application and an administrator grants the request for a limited period of time after which the user would have to request access again.

 ## Implementing Just-In-Time Access with Pomerium PPL